abeloa3411/bank-system-api/README.md

 - AddFunds: api to be posted
 - Transfer funds: api to be posted
 - Withdraw funds: api to posted
+- Get all accounts in the bakn: api to be posted
 - Get account balance

 ### usage